Algorithms, Future of Work/Gig Economy, Contemporary careers, Financial well-being, Lower-skilled work, Field research

 Manuscripts Under Review and Working Papers

-- Mayer, D., McCluney, C., Cameron, L., Nurmohamed, S. (Preparing for Submission).
-“Show me the money?: The Business vs. Ethical Case for Diversity in Corporations.”
-Targeted for submission to AMJ in June 2018
+- Nurmohamed, S, McCluney, C., Cameron, L., Mayer, D. (Working Paper) “Show me the money?: The Business vs. Ethical Case for Diversity in Corporations.”

 Research in Progress

-- Cameron, L. & Meuris, J.* (Data Collection).
-“Within-Person Income Precarity and Well-Being”.
+- Cameron, L. (Data Collection).
+“The Gig Worker and the Pandemic”.

-- I have short essays under review at literary magazines and am featured in two books, Young Women of Achievement: A Resource for Girls in Math, Science, and Technology (by Frances Karnes and Kristen Stephens) and Chatter: The Conversations We Have With Ourselves, Why They Matter, and How to Control Them (by Ethan Kross).
+- I have short essays under review at literary magazines and am featured in several books including, Young Women of Achievement: A Resource for Girls in Math, Science, and Technology (by Frances Karnes and Kristen Stephens).